suvan92/AlgorithmsAndDataStructures/README.md

 ## AVL Trees

 In the previous section we discussed the potential _O(log n)_ performance of binary search trees.
 However, this is only the case when the tree is _balanced_.
 In the worst case of an _unbalanced_ tree, the performance can deteriorate to _O(n)_.
 It would be convenient to implement a tree that automatically balances itself whenever a new value is inserted.
 This is where a <b>A</b>delson-<b>V</b>elsky and <b>L</b>andis Tree (A.K.A. __AVL Tree__) comes in.

+### Balance

+There are three states of balance:

+#### Perfect balance

+A perfectly balanced tree is the ideal form of a binary search tree.
+This means that every level of the tree is filled with nodes.
+Additionally, the tree is perfectly symmetrical, and the nodes on the bottom level are completely filled.
+This implies that a tree can only be balanced with a particular number of elements (_e.g.
+1, 3, 7, 15, etc._).
+These numbers follow the sequence _2^n - 1_ where _n≥0_.

+#### "Good-enough" balance

+_Good-enough balance_ is when all levels of the tree are filled except for the bottom level.
+This is probably the most common form of the binary tree.

+#### Unbalanced

+If a binary tree does not fall into either of the previous categories it becomes an _unbalanced_ tree.
+Depending on the specific structure of the tree it can suffer various levels of performance loss.